 In the past many of our international associates thought that emails sent from GLACIER (firstname.lastname@example.org) were “spam”.
 Emails from (email@example.com) are legitimate emails.

-Marsha Dailey will be in the Atlas Service Center (E17-106) on Tuesdays and Thursdays from 10:00am to 5:00pm to help international students, faculty, researchers and staff to determine their U.S. tax status and complete required tax forms.
+The VPF HR/Payroll foreign national tax specialist holds office hours at the Atlas Service Center in E17-106 on Tuesdays and Thursdays from 10:00 am through 4:30 pm to help international students, faculty, researchers, and staff determine their U.S. tax status.

-Enroll in the following benefits within 31 days of your start date: Health Plan, Dental Plan, 401k Plan, Flexible Spending Account, Supplemental Life, and Vision Plan.
+Benefits enrollment must be done within 31 days of your start date.
 When enrolling a spouse or dependent(s) in health or dental plan coverage, you must provide appropriate documentation (e.g., a marriage license or birth certificate) to the Benefits Office.
 Please contact the Benefits Office with questions.

 You can enroll for benefits, see paystubs, etc. on the Atlas Employee Self-Service Portal.
 You will need to have certificates on your computer when accessing personal data and benefits.
 For information and instructions on Certificates, please visit the Information and Technology (IS&T) site on Certificates.